Services

 A Cost-Effective Treatment

-To access this treatment would otherwise typically require families to move for example to Baltimore for a 2-month hospital admission at >$500 USD/hour (in excess of a couple hundred thousand dollars).
-Private and public health insurances in the USA provide coverage for this treatment*.
-These costs are still minimal (and cost-effective) in comparison to benefits and effectiveness of treatment and the costs of years without treatment or costs for months and years of non-empirically-supported treatments the majority of children access.
-Although this may appear to be a high lump cost estimate, many children we see have exceeded this cost every year (e.g., over weekly appointments) over multiple years towards ineffective treatments with multiple providers and disciplines without results.
-The goal of this treatment is for the family to be given what they need for the child to eat/drink with them and to eliminate the need for more services and costs (be “fixed”), with exception of kids who need more time to build their skills (e.g., chewing) or handle larger volumes.
-This short-term intensive treatment works and “fixes” the feeding issues as long as the family keeps it up (with possible exceptions e.g., acute stomach illness, mouth surgery, new feeder needs training, severe cases with further skill development/time needed with chewing, self-drinking, scooping, biting off, etc.).
-A couple week to month treatment programme that quickly fixes the problem for life and eliminates service need and associated costs totally is value for money.
+Families worldwide go for example to Baltimore for a 2-month hospital admission, and private and public health insurances in the USA provide coverage for this treatment*.
+Although this may appear to be a high lump cost estimate, many children we see have exceeded this cost long-term over weekly appointments for multiple years.
+The goal of this approach is for the family to be given what they need for the child to eat/drink with them and eliminate need for more services and costs, with exception of kids who need more time to build their skills (e.g., chewing) or handle larger volumes.
+This short-term intensive intervention can resolve the feeding issues as long as the family keeps it up (with possible exceptions e.g., acute stomach illness, mouth surgery, new feeder needs training, severe cases with further skill development/time needed with chewing, self-drinking, scooping, biting off, etc.).
+A couple week to month programme that can resolve the issue long-term and eliminate service need is valuable.

 Full text articles on cost-effectiveness